-Who was the only American president to learn English as a second language?
-What foreign language is the most popular among U.S. presidents?
-What commander-in-chief spoke Mandarin Chinese?
+Who was the only US president to learn English as a second language?
+What foreign language has been the most popular among US presidents?
+What commander in chief spoke Mandarin Chinese?

-Presidents’ Day can come and go without too much of a hullabaloo.
-But really—especially in regards to language and history—there’s a lot to be learned.
-In honor of Presidents’ Day, here are a few facts and figures about the presidents’ command of languages from outside our borders:
+Presidents’ Day can come and go without much of a hullabaloo.
+But really—especially in regard to language and history—there’s a lot to be learned.
+In honor of Presidents’ Day, here are a few facts and figures about the presidents’ command of languages other than English:

-- Less than half of the presidents were proficient in speaking or writing a language other than English.
+- Less than half of US presidents were proficient in speaking or writing a language other than English.

-- Most presidents who served in the 18th and 19th centuries studied Latin, as part of the tradition of classical education that was prevalent at the time in American schools.
+- Most presidents that served in the eighteenth and nineteenth centuries studied Latin as part of the tradition of classical education that was prevalent in schools across the United States.

 - James Garfield (in office March–September 1881) also taught Greek and Latin, at what is now Hiram College in Ohio.

-- One of the most prominent intellectuals of his time, Thomas Jefferson was known among other things for his language skills.
-He claimed to read and write five languages in addition to English—Greek, Latin, French, Italian, and Spanish—but also had books and dictionaries in languages like Arabic, Gaelic, and Welsh.
+- One of the most prominent intellectuals of his time, Thomas Jefferson was known for his language skills, among other things.
+He claimed to read and write five languages in addition to English—Greek, Latin, French, Italian, and Spanish—and he also had books and dictionaries in languages such as Arabic, Gaelic, and Welsh.

-- Of all the presidents, John Quincy Adams (in office 1825–1829) may hold the record for language learning.
+- Of all the US presidents, John Quincy Adams (in office 1825–1829) may hold the record for language learning.
 As a child, he traveled with his father on diplomatic assignments all over the world, allowing him to study French and Dutch.
 When Adams was just 14 years old, he accompanied a diplomatic mission to Russia as a French translator.
-He also read the Latin and Greek classics in their original languages, like many of his contemporaries, dedicated himself to learning German while serving as the U.S. ambassador to Prussia, and later learned Italian.
+He also read the Latin and Greek classics in their original languages, as did many of his contemporaries.
+Adams dedicated himself to learning German while serving as the US ambassador to Prussia, and he later learned Italian.

 - Herbert Hoover, who served as president from 1929 to 1933, learned Mandarin Chinese while working as a mining engineer in China.
-He and his wife Lou—whose Chinese names were Hoo-Yah and Hoo-Lou, respectively—even spoke the language occasionally during their White House years, when they didn’t want people around them to understand.
+He and his wife, Lou—whose Chinese names were Hoo-Yah and Hoo-Lou, respectively—even spoke the language occasionally during their White House years, when they didn’t want people around them to understand their conversations.